 - T = Task – Explain the tasks to be accomplished.

 - A = Actions – Explain the actions you took.

-- E(electronic)-networking: internet groups, also referred to as social networking, such as MySpace, Facebook, or LinkedIn.
+- E-networking: Internet groups, also referred to as social networking, such as Facebook or LinkedIn.
 Some of these sites are more common for career networking, such as LinkedIn.
-Use common sense when you post anything on the Internet.
+Use common sense when you post anything on the internet.
 Always consider whether you would want a potential employer to see it.

-Why Networking is Essential to Your Career Search - An estimated 75 to 95 percent of job vacancies are not advertised.
-The 2008 Sources of Hire study, conducted by the consulting firm Career Xroads, indicates that referrals (from employees, employee alumni, vendors, etc.) made up almost 29 percent of all hires.
+While it's estimated that 80+ percent of job vacancies are advertised, in this age of automation, it is difficult to be recognized by applicant-tracking systems (ATSs) for specific opportunities.
+According to a U.S. News & World Report article, referrals (from employees, employee alumni, vendors, etc.) make up 27 percent of all hires.
 Those referrals are made through networking.
 Studies show networking is the most effective way to get a job.
-When those you network with are aware of your intentions, then they can share that information with others.
+When those you network with are aware of your intentions, they can share that information with others.
 This is how you find out about positions that may soon be open.
 To effectively utilize networking opportunities, you have to let others know you are interested in exploring career options and what your capabilities are.